How to Enter + Prompts for your Writing

 - we welcome any number of (free) entries.

-- email your creative work to Hunter Writers Centre and we will publish.
+- How to enter? email your creative work to Hunter Writers Centre and we will publish.

 - max word limit: 500 words.

 - closes Noon, Tuesday 12th May.

 We wish all our members the very best during this difficult time.
 Keep writing.
 Stay in touch.